Frequently Asked Questions

-A Claims Form signed by the payee that the payout will be used for the sole purpose of meeting funeral-related expenses.
-The Claims Form sets out how the payee proposes the payout will be spent, the insurer will only payout for documented funeral & funeral-related expenses according to the rules of the plan.
+A Claims Form signed by the payee that the benefit amount will be used for the sole purpose of meeting funeral-related expenses.
+The Claims Form sets out how the payee proposes the benefit amount will be spent, the insurer will only make payments for documented funeral & funeral-related expenses according to the rules of the plan.

 What will happen once we have received the documents?

 Once all information and documentation has been supplied to us, the claim will be sent to the insurer.

 The insurer may require further information before it deals with the claim.